 When you have the right data, and enough of it, you’re ready to train your AI.
 You’ll need experienced data scientists and a solid machine learning engine to build models that actually work, but once they’re built and predicting accurately, you’re ready to start optimizing.

-For a deeper dive into data discovery and machine learning, check out AI for the customer journey.
-The whitepaper lays out the four-step process that hundreds of B2C companies use to operationalize revenue-building AI, from customer acquisition to retention.
+For a deeper dive into data discovery and machine learning, download our Customer lifecycle optimization whitepaper.
+It lays out the four-step process that hundreds of B2C companies use to operationalize revenue-building AI, from customer acquisition to retention.